buraglio/draft-buraglio-6man-rfc6724-update/draft-buraglio-6man-rfc6724-update.md

       3ffe::/16              1    12
 ~~~~~~~~~~

-This preference table update moves 2002::/16 to de-preference status in line with RFC 7526 and changes the default address selection to move fc00::/7 above legacy IPv4, changing ::ffff:0:0/96 to preference 30.
+This preference table update moves 2002::/16 to de-preference its status in line with RFC 7526 and changes the default address selection to move fc00::/7 above legacy IPv4, with ::ffff:0:0/96 now set to precedence 20.

 Rule 5.5 of RFC 6724 states: